mikedamay/PureDI/Documentation/LibraryMaintainerNotes.md

 Build Documentation
 ===================

-Add sandDoc project (the solution is persisted with this removed from the solution as the sandDoc project requires the full .NET framework.
+Add sandDoc project (when the solution is persisted with this removed from the .sln file as the sandDoc project requires the full .NET framework.
 It also slows down the build)

 Change the targetFramework of the PureDI.csproj from nestandard2.0 to netcoreapp2.0 before building